 International Travel Security Checklist

-- Passwords.
-It might seem obvious but making sure your devices are password protected and set to lock-up quickly is much more important when you travel, so please use stronger settings when you are away.
-If you leave a phone or a tablet at the beach bar or in a taxi, having it lock up almost instantly could stop the device from getting into someone’s hands while still unlocked.
+- Passwords - It might seem obvious but making sure your devices are password protected and set to lock-up quickly is much more important when you travel, so please use stronger settings when you are away.
+If you leave a phone or a tablet at the beach bar or in a taxi, having it locked up almost instantly could stop the device from getting into someone’s hands while still unlocked.
+Password managers are fantastic tools for ensuring you have strong passwords.

-- Backup regularly.
-If you take a thousand photos and lose your device on the last day of the holiday, you will never see those photos again.
+- Backup regularly - If you take a thousand photos and lose your device on the last day of the holiday, you will never see those photos again.
 As a general rule, if something is important then make sure it is backed up to the cloud.
 This applies even if you have never lost a device before - remember that there is always a first time.
+Cloud backup services are fantastic and they will back up your data automatically.

 Travel VPN Conclusion

 When it comes to keeping your devices secure while on holiday, there is a pretty small checklist of things you must do.
 The best thing to do is to sit down and explain the points in this guide to all of your fellow travelers.
-No one wants a holiday to be spoiled by hackers, so be sure that the whole groups takes the time to protect their devices accordingly.
+Nobody wants a holiday to be spoiled by hackers, so be sure that the whole group takes the time to protect their devices accordingly.

 A VPN is by far the best form of digital protection you can get for when you travel.
 So please consider one carefully: the instances of people being hacked on public WiFi are at an all-time high.
 This is because hackers understand how easy it is to fleece people while they are sunning themselves by the pool, or lounging in an Airport.